OfficeDev/ui-fabric-android/README.md

 - Follow [these instructions](https://developer.android.com/studio/projects/android-library) to build and output an AAR file from the OfficeUIFabric module, import the module to your project, and add it as a dependency.
 If you're having trouble generating an AAR file for the module, make sure you select it and run "Make Module 'OfficeUIFabric'" from the Build menu.

+- Some components have dependencies you will need to manually add to your app if you are using this library as an AAR artifact because these dependencies do not get included in the output.
+  - If using **PeoplePickerView**, include this dependency in your gradle file:
+    ```gradle
+    implementation 'com.splitwise:tokenautocomplete:2.0.8'
+    ```
+  - If using **CalendarView** or **DateTimePickerDialog**, include this dependency in your gradle file:
+    ```gradle
+    implementation 'com.jakewharton.threetenabp:threetenabp:1.1.0'
+    ```
+  - Double check that these library versions correspond to the latest versions we implement in the OfficeUIFabric build.gradle.

 ### Import and use the library

 In code: